 There’s one thing we know to be explicitly true: the physical world is constantly changing.

 Businesses, non-profits, academic institutions, researchers, and local, state, and federal government organizations choose SafeGraph data for its industry-leading accuracy and precision.
-Our building footprint polygons are built using sophisticated machine learning, computer vision, and satellite imagery, allowing us to not only develop more detailed and accurate building geometry but also to provide the cleanest and most useful datasets.
+Our polygons are built using sophisticated machine learning, computer vision, and satellite imagery, allowing us to not only develop more detailed and accurate building geometry but also to provide the cleanest and most useful datasets.